-Mr. Rogers famously encouraged children to “look for the helpers” when they see scary things on TV.
-It was a simple message to help vulnerable preschoolers cope with difficult concepts.
+Obviously, this is a simplified message intended to help vulnerable preschoolers.
 But the coronavirus pandemic is a stressful, frightening situation even for adults, and at times we all have probably felt like a vulnerable preschooler.
 I think Mr. Rogers’ advice is spot on and is relevant for people of all ages.

 - Education software company Abre in Cincinnati announced it would make its communication platform free and available to schools and families for remote learning in light of the statewide school cancellation.

 - Incubators and innovation centers across the Midwest are challenging entrepreneurs to completely or partially transition their focus to COVID-related solutions.
-Among these is the partnership between mHUB, 1871, and MATTER in Chicago to mobilize the tech community to quickly facilitate responses to frontline challenges from COVID-19, including 3D-printed personal protection equipment.
-(Full disclosure: mHUB is a sponsor of this newsletter.)
+Among these is the partnership between mHUB, 1871 and MATTER in Chicago to mobilize the tech community to quickly facilitate responses to front-line challenges from COVID-19, including 3D printing PPE.

 - GiftAMeal in St. Louis is a mobile app business that provides a donated meal to someone in need whenever a user takes a picture in a participating restaurant.
-It is temporarily suspending its location requirement for taking photos and will support donated meals for takeout, delivery, and gift card purchases during the mandatory restaurant shutdown period, while also directly coordinating restaurants food donations.
+It is temporarily suspending its location requirement for taking photos to support donated meals for takeout, delivery and gift card purchases during the mandatory restaurant shutdown period, while also directly coordinating restaurants food donations.
 It’s also matching food donations up to $5,000 to help a food bank.

 Be well and be kind.